|

 Types of Measuring Instruments

-By Measured Physical Quantity
+By the Measured Physical Quantity

-By Operating Principle
+By the Operating Principle

 Measuring instruments can be mechanical, electronic, digital, or analog.
-Digital measuring instruments are becoming increasingly popular due to their high accuracy and ease of use.

-By Field of Application
+By the Field of Application

 Buy Measuring Instruments in an Online Store